JudithVerstegen/PLUC_Mozambique/README.md

 ### Update February 2025

 In February 2025, PLUC Mozambique has been converted to Python `3`.
 See the requirements section for specific info on the packages for the first release (Python 2) and the current (Python 3) version.
+The output movies are now in .gif format instead of .mp4 format.

 --------------------------------